infinum/MaterialDateTimePicker/README.md

 [ ![Download](https://api.bintray.com/packages/infinum/android/materialdatetimepicker-support/images/download.svg) ](https://bintray.com/infinum/android/materialdatetimepicker-support/_latestVersion)

+DEPRECATED:
+This library is **no longer supported** as the original library transitioned to using [support fragments on version 4.0.0](https://github.com/wdullaer/MaterialDateTimePicker/issues/451).

 This is a fork of [MaterialDateTimePicker](https://github.com/wdullaer/MaterialDateTimePicker) which uses support lib fragments.

 See the original repo for usage docs.